FHIR/ig-registry/README.md

 Entries for each implementation guide:

 * name (required) : human name for the implenentation guide
+* npm-name (optional) : the npm-name for all versions of this IG, if they are all the same (e.g. "hl7.fhir.us.core")
 * category (required) : arbitrary category for sorting/filtering - check existing ones
 * description (required) : a human readable description of the IG contents
 * authority (required) : Who is responsible for publishing the IG.
 All IGs published by HL7 or affiliates are "HL7"